-My monotypes are made using the best quality etching ink I can get my hands on – usually Gamblin inks.
+My monotypes are made using the best quality etching ink and oil paint I can get my hands on - usually Gamblin inks and Winsor&Newton oil colours.
 For papers I use handmade French and Japanese kinds such as Rives BFK ( a fantastic 250gsm cotton rag mouldmade paper), Japanese Mulberry 45gsm paper which is made from the bark of mulberry trees and is very thin and beautiful, Kitakata, Hosho, and many other types of fine printmaking paper.

 Yes, all of my art is signed, usually on the front, but sometimes on the back if the print is full bleed and there is no room on the front.

 Yes, a 14-day money back guarantee on everything I sell.